Here are a few questions we've heard along with some answers...

 Do I have to dress up?

 We doubt if Jesus or his disciples dressed up.
 We don't care if you dress up or not.
 Some members of our congregation enjoy dressing up (suit jackets, dresses) but others just come as they are.
 No one will look down on you if you don't dress up.
 Of course, if you enjoy dressing up or need an excuse to dress up, by all means do so.
-We have no air conditioning, so in the summer, shorts and sandals might work best.
+We have air conditioning, but in the summer, shorts and sandals might work best.
+We're really very accepting of all!

 Vacation Bible Camp?
 What's that?

-It's a week-long fun filled camp 4 - 7 PM for kids in PreSchool (4's) through rising 5th graders.
+It's a week-end camp for kids in PreSchool (4's) through rising 5th graders.
 Kids rotate through arts and crafts, outdoor games and recreation, science, bible story - all uniting the theme of the camp.
 Music and video assembly time.
 Dinner is included and for the price - you can't beat it!
+We've lost count of how many years we've done it.
+The kids love it, and as they get older, they want to come back to help.